1 of 10

-The genus Cotoneaster contains over 400 deciduous, semi-evergreen and evergreen species of tree and shrub.
-This genus is popular in horticulture as specimen plants, with pretty foliage, saucer-shaped white to dark pink flowers and abundances of attractive red berries.
-Other species in this genus are used effectively as hedging or ground cover species, but they require soil on the dryer side and are quite intolerant of being waterlogged.
-Saucer-shaped flowers that are white or pink develop in spring to summer, followed by ornamental fruits in autumn.
+The genus Cotoneaster contains hundreds of deciduous, semi-evergreen and evergreen species of tree and shrub.
+This genus is popular in horticulture as specimen plants, having pretty foliage and saucer-shaped white to dark pink flowers, followed by an abundance of red berries that are attractive to birds.
+They originate from woodland and rocky areas in Northern temperate regions.
+Some species are used effectively as hedging or ground cover plants, but they require soil on the dry side and are intolerant of waterlogging.
+They are particularly useful for training against walls.
+All parts toxic if ingested.

 Root semi-ripe (evergreen and semi-evergreen) or greenwood (deciduous) cuttings in late summer.